Sports Memorabilia and Collectibles for Kids Gift Buying Guide

-Besides current MLB players on their teams, Oyo has expanded with a Cooperstown line that captures all-time greats, All-Stars and minor leaguers.
+Besides current MLB players on their teams, Oyo has expanded Cooperstown, MiLB and even Little League lines that captures all-time greats, All-Stars and minor leaguers.

 Want your kids dreaming of their favorite players and teams?
 Send them to bed with plush toys from Bleacher Creatures.
 The company makes a ton of novelty toys for kids, including capes, tiaras and stuffed cheerleaders.
 But the real standouts are their lines of plush puppets and player stuffies.

 The lines cover all four major professional sports as well as select college teams.
 They are designed to give players a cartoon likeness.
 They also come in a full uniform, complete with logos.
 Plush players come in three sizes: 7", 10" and 14", all of which are available for under $25.
 Most top superstars have a stuffed toy.
 Hand puppets are much more limited as far as player selection goes.
 Several mascots have puppets too.